 Although the financial outlay may seem significant at first, the long-term benefits can contribute to a company's immediate and sustained value.
 For instance, a well-planned relocation ensures minimal disruption to ongoing projects and operations.

-In any case, you need to carefully consider whether making a new hire makes more sense – financially, culturally, and reputationally – than relocating an existing employee.
+In any case, you must carefully consider when relocation makes more sense – financially, culturally, and reputationally – compared with alternative options (such as hiring a candidate who doesn’t require relocation).

-An employee might be thrilled to relocate, only to find out after the fact that it was not the best move.
+An employee might be thrilled to relocate, only to later learn it wasn’t the best move.
 They could struggle to adapt to new processes, the company culture, and expectations.

 They may also take more time to adjust to the new environment, both personally and professionally, which can temporarily decrease productivity and job performance.

-Despite your best efforts, the employee may still find it hard to adjust to the new environment.
+Despite your best efforts, an employee may still find it hard to adjust to their new environment.
 Also, relocation disruptions can take a toll on your employee and their family.

 Providing relocation support before, during, and after the move can cushion the company from the risk of voluntary turnover of your relocated employees.